adiostone/one-table-cli/README.md

     <img width="280" src="https://user-images.githubusercontent.com/38158709/84742280-36d00800-afeb-11ea-815c-ca55531efb05.png"></img>
 </div>

+# Modify and delete own menu

 You can see your cart and also modify and delete your own private menu

 <img width="280" src="https://user-images.githubusercontent.com/38158709/84742297-39caf880-afeb-11ea-9ce3-143f0775f7b5.png"></img>

+# Chat

 Chat with other people

 Show the profile image if he or she is in party room

-If not , there are only nickname and chat information
+If not, there are only nickname and chat information

 <img width="280" src="https://user-images.githubusercontent.com/38158709/84742298-3a638f00-afeb-11ea-8988-9a30613449ad.png"></img>

+# Notify information

 Notify add, modify and delete public menu to party member